binraider/UmbracoCustomVBP/README.md

 404 Document (2).
 Alternatively it can also be an external url - so you can point it to a 404 page on your main site or a non-existent page on your main site and have your main site handle the error.
 This needs to be a full url though - e.g. "https://www.mysite.com/etcetcetc"

+## Version 1.0.3

+Discovered that Azure blob storage is case sensitive - so changed blob seeker call to retain case.